oshahliver/picse/README.md

-## Planetary Interior Structure Code
+## The PICS Code

 ## General Information

-This code was developed during my joint PhD program at the university of Bern and Zurich.
+The PICS code (Planetary Interior Composition and Structure code) was developed during my joint PhD program at the university of Bern and Zurich.
 It generates one dimensional, static structure and composition models of terrestrial planets and water-worlds.